-A major challenge in 2020 is the coronavirus (Covid-19) outbreak, whose expansion worldwide has a negative impact in the global economy.
-Countries worldwide-and the Republic of Serbia among them have taken measures to contain the virus' expansion (for example restriction in traveling, sanitary measures, vaccination), and cushion the shock on both economic supply and demand via fiscal measures and government benefits.
+A major challenge for the international community was the Covid-19 outbreak in 2020, whose global spread has had a transitory negative impact on the global economy.
+Countries all over the world, and the Republic of Serbia among them, have taken measures to contain the virus spread (e.g. travel restrictions, sanitary measures, vaccination, lockdowns) and cushion the shock on both economic supply and demand through various fiscal measures.

-The baseline scenario that the expansion of the coronavirus globally, across the EU and in Serbia will be contained and gradually slow down (as is already the case in China) by the end of the first half of 2020, did not materialise.
-Consequently, the outbreak had a notable negative economic impact on the entire year 2020, with a tendency for such effects to continue until the end of the third quarter of 2021.
+The baseline scenario that the spread of the coronavirus globally, across the EU and in Serbia would be contained and gradually slow down by the end of 2021, did not materialize.
+Consequently, the outbreak had a negative economic impact on entire 2021 with potential effects extending to 2022, due to the Omicron variant of Covid-19 rapidly spreading again across the globe.